panzerdp/dmitripavlutin.com/content/posts/058-classes-guide/index.md

 The prototypal inheritance can emulate the classic class inheritance.
 ES2015 introduces the `class` syntax: a syntactic sugar over the prototypal inheritance.

-This post familiarizes you with ES2015 classes: how to define a class, initialize the instance, define fields and methods, understand the private and public fields, grasp the static fields and methods.
+This post familiarizes you with JavaScript classes: how to define a class, initialize the instance, define fields and methods, understand the private and public fields, grasp the static fields and methods.

 ```toc